iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ![Plots to visualize your
 experiments](/uploads/images/2022-06-14/dvc-view-plots.png)

-## Command palette

-The DVC extension makes extensive use of the Command Palette, reducing the need to learn commands by heart:

-![Use the command palette to quickly find DVC features](/uploads/images/2022-06-14/command-palette.gif)

 ## Source control management

-Manage changes to your datasets and models right from the source control panel, just like you would with changes to your code.
+On top of Git version contol for your code, the source control view now lets you manage datasets and models tracked by DVC.
+Quickly see which artifacts have been changed, and synchronize versions with your remote repository.
 Use `checkout`, `commit`, `add`, `push`, and `pull` straight from the interface:

 ![Get a quick overview of changes to your data in the source control panel](/uploads/images/2022-06-14/source-control.png)

+## Command palette

+The DVC extension makes extensive use of the Command Palette, reducing the need to learn syntax by heart.
+Want to run a new experiment or pull data from your remote repository?
+Give the word in the Command Palette and the DVC extension will guide you along all required details.

+![Use the command palette to quickly find DVC features](/uploads/images/2022-06-14/command-palette.gif)

 <!--
 TODO: seems to overlap with Source control management; can we safely remove this?